pntech-dev/Stockwise/README.md

     -   Open the `config.yaml` file.
     -   Set the correct path to the network folder with products in the `path_to_products_folder` parameter.
     -   Specify the path to the folder with the current version of the program on the server in `server_program_path`.
+    -   Optionally, add a `blacklist` with a list of materials to be excluded.

 5.  **Run the application:**
     ```bash